There are various reasons your Sound Alerts could sound distorted, have crackling sounds, or have some other unwanted audio fragments.

 When your Sound Alerts browser source is broken, it can cause undefined behavior like distortion and infinite loops, for example.
 You can create and insert a new Sound Alerts browser source to potentially fix this issue.

-1. Please visit your Sound Alerts Dashboard.
+1. Visit your Sound Alerts Dashboard

 2. Go to your "Settings"